-Parent education and engagement
+Parent and caregiver education

 A strong partnership between the school and families